saucelabs/visual-examples/wdio/README.md

 ## Prerequisites

 - OSX Ventura with Git and Brew
-- Linux with bash curl and git
+- Linux with bash wget and git
 - Windows with NodeJS 18 (untested)
 - Sauce Labs Account